War poetry: Austria-Hungary

-Upon the outbreak of war, Janowitz was stationed at Bozen in South Tirol and was immediately mobilized and sent to the Eastern Front.
-Following combat against the Imperial Russian Army in the Kingdom of Galicia and Lodomeria, Janowitz's Battalion was stationed behind the lines at Enns in Lower Austria, where most of his war poetry was written.

-Janowitz was wounded in the chest by machine-gun fire from the Royal Italian Army during an assault on Monte Rombon, located near Bovec in the Julian Alps of modern Slovenia.
-The assault was part of the joint Austro-German counteroffensive known as the Battle of Caporetto.

-On 4 November 1917, Janowitz died of his wounds at the nearby Field-Hospital #1301 at Mittel-Breth and was buried in the military cemetery at the same village.
-He has most likely been moved to the Austro-Hungarian military cemetery at Bovec in modern Slovenia.
+Franz Janowitz, a Jewish poet who wrote in German from Podiebrad an der Elbe in the Kingdom of Bohemia, had enlisted in the Austro-Hungarian Army in 1913.
+On 4 November 1917, Janowitz died of wounds received at the Battle of Caporetto.
 Two years after his death, a volume of Janowitz's war poems, Aus der Erde und anderen Dichtungen ("Out of the Earth and Other Poems") was published in Munich.
 The first complete collection of his poems, however, came out only in 1992.
 According to Jeremy Adler, "Franz Janowitz conflicts with the received idea of the best German war poets.
 Neither realistic, nor ironic, nor properly expressionistic, while he excoriated the battlefield that the whole world had become, he still preserved a Faith in nobility, innocence, and song.
 Forced into maturity by the war, his poetic voice never lost a certain childlike note – indeed, in some of his best poems, naivety and wisdom coexist to an almost paradoxical degree.
 Such poetry was fired by a vision of a transcendental realm that lay beyond conflict, but never sought to exclude death.
 His 25 years, the last four of which were spent in the Army, scarcely left him time to develop a wholly independent voice, but his work displays an increasing mastery of form and deepening of vision.
 His small oeuvre consists of Novellen, essays, aphorisms, and a handful of the best German poems connected with the Great War."